-The first step in creating a fantastic customer experience is to identify if there are any problems that your customers are facing.
-There are customer feedback surveys to do that, of course.
-There were times when it was all right to send surveys every quarter or once in a month, but here is what you need to do- real-time customer service.
-Real-time customer service helps you identify the problems immediately and if you have agents who have been empowered to close the feedback loop, you can gain back their trust and business if you resolve their issues immediately.
+- The first step in creating a fantastic customer experience is to identify if there are any problems that your customers are facing.
+There are customer feedback surveys, of course.
+There were times when it was all right to send surveys every quarter or once a month.
+However, here is what you need to do: “real-time customer service“.

-When there is no provision or process to close the feedback loop, the customer will have to get back to you to resolve the problem.
-It is highly dissatisfactory for a customer to do that since according to them they have already mentioned the shortcomings to you in the feedback survey.
+- When there is no provision to close the feedback loop, the customer must get back to you to resolve the problem.
+It is highly dissatisfactory for a customer to do that since they have already mentioned the shortcomings to you in the feedback survey.